 No. Since our students attend many different campuses, the tuition is separate and payable to that institution.

 Generally no. Focus Collegiate is not a “qualified educational institution” in the eyes of the FAFSA or the IRS.
 However, many of our students take advantage of their financial aid awards and scholarships from their university.
 Occasionally, some families utilize tax strategies for funding Focus Collegiate.
 Additional savings can be accessed through the ABLE Act for current or future 529 holders.
 Please ask for details during the admissions process.

 We believe that it is virtually impossible to gauge how many hours of support a student will need throughout the course of a semester or a college career to be successful.
 Since our outcomes are aligned with our students, we choose to have a flat rate to address the variability of needs that a student will experience throughout the semester.

 Do you have a summer program?

 Yes.
-We have a brand new Summer Cohort!
+We have our three week Summer Cohort exclusively for in-bound Fall FC students!
 Click Here for details.

 Also, if students are taking summer classes, we are here to support them in-person or virtually.
 If in Boston, they must have housing on campus to be eligible and/or the International Guest House is an option (click here for more details).